KrijnvanderBurg/DevOps-Toolkit/README.md

 Every linter, formatter, security scanner, testing tool, and more uses **exactly the same configuration files and CLI commands** whether running locally in your DevContainer or remotely in Azure Pipelines.
 When you run a quality check locally and it passes, you know with confidence it will pass in CI/CD too.

+> **💡 Want the complete picture?** The [DevContainer README](/.devcontainer/README.md) has 10x more detail with step-by-step examples, configuration walkthroughs, and real-world usage patterns.

 ### 🚀 What You'll Take Away

 Beyond the 25+ pipeline templates and specialized development environments, you're getting a **promising approach** for restructuring DevOps workflows that bridges local and CI/CD environments through templating standardization.
 You'll understand how to: